About Our Church

 What To Expect:

-We come together at least once per week to remind ourselves that the only one worthy of our worship is God the Father, his Son Jesus Christ and the Holy Spirit.
+We come together each week to remind ourselves that the only one worthy of our worship is God the Father, his Son Jesus Christ, and the Holy Spirit.

 We do this through: